 Parents, we are our children’s primary pastors.
 Decades of research show that the faith and values our children carry with them into adulthood are largely taught at home.
 The Reverend Martin Luther King, Sr. made a point of serious conversation around the dinner table every night, telling his young children about the injustices he encountered as a black man in the South in the 1920s and 30s, and how he confronted them.
 Years later, his daughter wrote, “These stories were as nourishing as the food that was set before us.”
 We can imagine how these stories inspired his son.
 The stories we tell from the day’s news, the office, the classroom or the playground give us the opportunity to reflect on where God is in them, and where God is calling us to be.

-Last year at March for Our Lives, we heard Dr. King’s nine-year-old granddaughter Yolanda Renee King tell people across the nation about her dream.
+In 2018 at March for Our Lives, we heard Dr. King’s nine-year-old granddaughter Yolanda Renee King tell people across the nation about her dream.
 One of my favorite quotes of Dr. King’s is this: “Life’s most important and urgent question is, ‘What are you doing for others?'”
 We share our stories, our dreams, to help us live the answers to that question.

+This post is adapted from my lesson plan.
+A Godly Play story about Dr. King is also available as a free download.
 If you are new to the process of talking about race with your children, here are some helpful resources.